vert-x/mod-lang-php/README.md

 This is particularly useful when developing REST-style web applications.

-To do this you simply create an instance of `vertx.RouteMatcher` and use it as handler in an HTTP server.
+To do this you simply create an instance of `Vertx\Http\RouteMatcher` and use it as handler in an HTTP server.
 See the chapter on HTTP servers for more information on setting HTTP handlers.
 Here's an example: